rancher/docs/content/k3s/latest/en/installation/ha-embedded/_index.md

 ### Embedded Dqlite (Deprecated)

-> **Warning:** Experimental etcd replaced experimental Dqlite in the K3s v1.19.1 release.
+> **Warning:** Embedded etcd replaced experimental Dqlite in the K3s v1.19.1 release.
+Embedded etcd was experimental in the v1.19.1 release and is now considered stable in the 1.19.5 release and newer.
 This is a breaking change.
-Please note that upgrades from experimental Dqlite to experimental embedded etcd are not supported.
+Please note that upgrades from experimental Dqlite to embedded etcd are not supported.
 If you attempt an upgrade it will not succeed and data will be lost.

 As of v1.0.0, K3s previewed support for running a highly available control plane without the need for an external database.